 NOTE: If you observe the second record, there is an Empty space after the Sr.

-In this example, We are going to find the index position of a @ symbol present in Email column using CHARINDEX function.
-Next, we will extract the left most characters up to @ symbol using string left Function
+Let us find the index position of a @ symbol present in the Email column using the CHARINDEX function.
+Next, we will extract the left-most characters up to @ symbol using the string left Function

 -- Left function in Sql Server SELECT [FirstName] ,[LastName] ,[DepartmentName] ,[Email] ,LEFT ( [Email] ,CHARINDEX ('@', [Email]) - 1 ) AS [SQL LEFT] FROM [Employe]

-Below statement will return the index position of the @ symbol.
-It means, CHARINDEX function will check for the index position of @ symbol in each and every record.
+The below statement returns the index position of the @ symbol.
+It suggests the CHARINDEX function finds the index position of @ symbol in every record.

 CHARINDEX ('@', [Email])

 We reduced the index position by 1, using the below statement.
-If you miss this, output include @ symbol as well
+If you miss this, sql left output include @ symbol as well